 Spoken to his 18 fellow castaways in a twenty three foot Open boat

-on a (3.
-Description of your voyage)3,618 mile voyage of survival across
+on a 3,618 mile voyage of survival across